🏢Agent Office

 Pixel mini Michael representing 1.
 Agent app

 Hermes or OpenClaw is the local program on your computer.
-It coordinates tools, memory, messages, and model calls.
+It coordinates tools, memory, messages, dashboard chat, and model calls.

 2. Model login